Fruto, California

-Fruto (Spanish for "Fruit") is an unincorporated community in Glenn County, California.
+Fruto is an unincorporated community in Glenn County, California.
 It is located 14 mi west-northwest of Willows, at an elevation of 610 feet (186 m).
 It is located along State Route 162.
+Fruto was established in 1888 as the terminus of the Westside and Mendocino Railroad company (later bought by the Southern Pacific Railroad) and was a shipping point for fruit and wool grown in the area.

-The Southern Pacific Railroad once had a depot, machine shed, small yard, and turntable at Fruto.
+The Southern Pacific once had a depot, machine shed, small yard, and turntable at Fruto.
 The branch from Willows ran 17 miles, mainly along State Route 162.
 The branch was removed in 1951, except for a six-mile portion outside Willows which is operated by the California Northern Railroad and serves a fiberglass plant.
 A post office operated at Fruto from 1888 to 1953.

 Climate

 According to the Köppen Climate Classification system, Fruto has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.